 The character of the business owner taking out the loan is also important to lenders.
 They will generally look at your past business experience to determine what kind of businessperson you are.
 For example, have previous enterprises of yours gone bankrupt?
 Have you been sued?
 Lenders will look at these factors and more when deciding on your character.

-The SBA’s decision is faster when your application is submitted online.
+The SBA’s application is only available online.

 There is a deadline for each disaster.

 The deadline for applying for a disaster loan for economic injury is June 30, 2020.
 Any extensions or changes will be listed on the SBA’s website.

 There are required documents you’ll need for your application.